 Auckland’s housing measures continue to show their impact, with price expectations continuing to cool, ASB’s quarterly survey of housing market sentiment reveals.

-’s new housing measures aimed at regulating Auckland investor activity have taken some of the heat out of the market, reflected in the latest survey results.
+The RBNZ’s new housing measures aimed at regulating Auckland investor activity have taken some of the heat out of the market, reflected in the latest survey results.

 A net 44% of survey respondents now expect house prices will increase over the next 12 months, down from the net 52% who expected price gains last quarter, and well down from the record high of 69% in the three months to July.